 Mirepoix is a thing

 Add the vegetables after the initial roasting of the shank, ABOUT 1.5 hours@350F at this point.
-Once the mirepoix hits the pan, the vapor prevents the meat from burning, a concept frequently shied away from.
+Once the mirepoix hits the pan, the vapor prevents the meat from burning.
 Tenderness notwithstanding, the meat should look “done,” fully browned.
 Don’t worry–even if the meat is well browned already, it will not burn.

 Add the onion, after the celery and carrots have spent an hour in the pan.
 You can see, the meat has continued to darken, but not very much.
 Onions brown a lot faster than celery and carrots, another principle frequently ignored.